Sahalaabdulla/Projects/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the HR data to show the trend of attrition rate in the company concerning age, gender, department, and education, which will help them take appropriate measures to increase the company's performance.
+EDA involved exploring the HR data to show the trend of attrition rate in the company concerning age, gender, department, and education, which will help them take appropriate measures to decrease the attrition rate and increase the company's performance.
+The following problem statements are explored in this analysis:
+- Employee Count
+- Attrition Count
+- Attrition Rate
+- Active Employees
+- Average Age
+- Attrition by Gender
+- Department-wise Attrition
+- Number of Employees by Age Group
+- Job satisfaction Ratings
+- Education Field-wise Attrition
+- Attrition Rate by Gender for Different Age Group

 [Tableau Dashboard](https://public.tableau.com/views/HRAnalyticsDashboard_17106862778150/HRANALYTICSDASHBOARD?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link)